srl-labs/learn-srlinux/docs/kb/event-handler.md

 1. A toggle to enable or disable the instance
 2. A reference to a MicroPython script to run.
 This script must live in `/etc/opt/srlinux/eventmgr/`, or `/opt/srlinux/eventmgr/` for Nokia-provided scripts
 3. A list of paths in a CLI notation that Event Handler will receive state change events for.
 4. A set of options in the form of objects and their value or values.
-This is useful for passing configuration to the function, and is described in [options](#options) chapter.
+This is useful for passing configuration to the function and is described in the [options](#options) chapter.
 5. An example of an option's object with multiple values.
-Values are passed as json strings and need not to follow any particular schema.
+Values are passed as json strings and need not follow any particular schema.
-6. An example of an option's object with a single value passed as string.
+6. An example of an option's object with a single value passed as a string.

 The config above is created for [Oper Group](../tutorials/programmability/event-handler/oper-group/oper-group-intro.md) use case that monitors the operation state of uplinks `ethernet-1/55`/`ethernet-1/56`, and if any of those uplinks change their state to `down`, then downstream links from the options list `down-link` will be set to down operationally.
 The logic to counting the amount of oper-up uplinks and putting down down-links is kept within the `opergroup.py` script referenced in the config.